tenkoma/cakephp3-app-skeleton/README.markdown

 $ find ./app -not -name 'app' -maxdepth 1 -exec mv {} . \; && rmdir app
 $ docker-compose up -d
 ```

+After that, access to http://localhost:8000 by the browser.